KevinMusgrave/pytorch-metric-learning/docs/losses.md

 * **m**: The relaxation factor that controls the radius of the decision boundary.
 The paper uses 0.25 for face recognition, and 0.4 for fine-grained image retrieval (images of birds, cars, and online products).
 * **gamma**: The scale factor that determines the largest scale of each similarity score.
 The paper uses 256 for face recognition, and 80 for fine-grained image retrieval.
-* **triplets_per_anchor**: The number of triplets per element to sample within a batch.
-Can be an integer or the string "all".
-For example, if your batch size is 128, and triplets_per_anchor is 100, then 12800 triplets will be sampled.
-If triplets_per_anchor is "all", then all possible triplets in the batch will be used.

 **Default reducer**: [AvgNonZeroReducer](reducers.md#avgnonzeroreducer)